In C++, a reference is an alias that acts as an alternative name for another already existing variable.

-Once a reference is established, it is permanently bound to the original variable (i.e., it cannot point to any other variable).
+Once a reference is established, it is permanently bound to the original variable (that is, it cannot point to any other variable).

 Any operation performed through the reference is done directly to the original variable.